AstroBrandt/DataVisTutorial/README.md

 1. `scatterPlots.ipynb`: Creates some example data spread randomly along some trend line split into different subsets.
 Shows some different options and problems for visualizations.
 2. `colorMapNotebook.ipynb`: Makes several types of artifical images and compares different color maps and how specific colormaps may induce artifacts.
 3. `plottingLibraries.ipynb`: A simple notebook which reproduces some plots using different packages to highlight how they are different and what they can include.
+4. `hypatiaPlot.ipynb`: This notebook reads in the data from the Hypatia catalog and gives an example plot.
+It is meant for people to have access to astronomical data to play around with different plotting styles, etc.